gkrishna2007/Day1/README.md

 # Day1
 The project is titled day 1.
 It has the concepts that I learned during my Java+Android certification at HPES.
-It marks the start of my journey into Android Proramming, Hence Day 1.
+It marks the start of my journey into Android Programming, Hence Day 1.
 List of Android features implemented in this project:
   1)FirstActivity(Hello World)
   2)Counter